 d.
 Practical case application – Business support solution

-CP3 – Network Design: overview; cost relationships; general approach to network design; location models; data aggregation.
+CP1 – Network design: overview; cost relationships; general approach to network design; location models; data aggregation.

-CP6 – Simulation software: types of simulation; implementation of event simulation.
+CP4 – Simulation software: types of simulation; implementation of event-driven simulation of logistics operations.

-To succeed in this Curricular Unit (CU), at the end of the semester students must be able to:
+To be successful in this course, at the end of the semester students should be able to:

 OB1.
 Understand the principles of Information Systems (IS), types and methodologies for designing and implementing an IS;